-Our relationships on this planet are tangled up in the ‘web of life’, where what we do affects other living beings and our physical surroundings.
-So why then do we seem to damage the natural resources that we depend o On the one hand, many people living in towns and cities feel largely disconnected with […]Read more
+Our relationships on this planet are tangled up in a complex web of life, where what we do affects other living beings and our physical surroundings.
+So why then do we seem to damage the natural resources that we depend on?
+And how can people-centred solutions to conservation protect wildlife and wild places?
+On the […]Read more

 I’ve been working at WWF since 1997, which amazes me every time I say this!
 I have always enjoyed learning about wildlife through TV programmes, and observing wildlife first hand, and experiencing beautiful places.

 After studying biology at University, I really wanted to work on environmental and nature conservation issues.
 My life at WWF has been captivating and inspiring, and whilst always based here in the UK, I have visited a few really special places through work, and on holiday.

 I started by working on UK conservation issues, and then became a programme manager, supporting forest and species projects in the Mediterranean, supporting freshwater focused projects in Pakistan and India, and one of the best jobs ever: supporting tiger landscapes and Asian species projects.